-Your score on the AP exam could also qualify you for having one or both semester grades increased.
+Students' score on the AP exam can also qualify them for having one or both semester grades increased.

-- If you receive a 5, you will receive an A for BOTH semester grades - If you receive a 4, the lower of your two semester grades will be increased to an A.
+- If students receive a 5, they will receive an A for BOTH semester grades - If they receive a 4, the lower of their two semester grades will be increased to an A.